vpetrova13/final_project_VM/README.md

 * Rescue is the second reason for calls after injuries.

 ## Future Proposal
 * With text data there are more uncertainty.
-Even though, it extracts a word but it can have different meaning in different text.
+Even though, it extracted a word but it can
+*  have different meaning in different text.
 * Dictionary of ‘keywords’ can be completely different for the next dataset.
 * Create a function for shifting data based on region column.
 As it was only 40-50 rows affected by shifting out of 150,000, it was acceptable to do it manually.
 * Filter the injuries and analyse type of injuries.
 It would answer why Manchester has the most injuries - whether it due to road traffic accidents or anything else?